kostivasiev/ecloud/.gitlab/issue_templates/APIo-Deliverable.md

 #### Planning

-- [ ] Research what currently exists, api/db/etc, what is needed to match spec
+- [ ] Research what currently exists and detail what is needed to match our requirements
+    - any existing api's
+    - any existing db tables that need an api
+    - what do competitors do? what do they call similar resources so we can name ours, etc
-- [ ] Detail proposed routes with example responses
+- [ ] Detail proposed endpoints with example responses

 #### Development